allgood2386/compliance-docs/CM-Policy.md

 ## Purpose

-Bixal Solutions works to maintain information systems in an immutable state as much as feasible.
+Bixal Solutions works to maintain information systems in an immutable and ephemeral state as much as feasible.
 To the greatest degree possible, the configuration of systems should be maintained in code so that at any time they can be rebuilt and replaced from a known and secure baseline state.
+Logging should be forwarded to a Security Information and Event Management system where possible.

 ## Scope